Borewit/music-metadata/README.md

 });
 ```

-You can also read the duration; to calculate the duration `musicmetadata` may need to parse the entire file
+You can also read the duration; to calculate the duration `music-metadata` may need to parse the entire file
 so only enable this if you need the functionality.
 ```javascript
 mm(fs.createReadStream('sample.mp3'), { duration: true }, function (err, metadata) {